Status and phase

 About

-The purpose of this study is to evaluate the engraftment of donor microbiota's sulfate reducing bacteria (SRB) in subjects with active ulcerative colitis (UC) following sequential fecal microbiota transplant (FMT).
-Specifically this study will evaluate if low SRB donor microbiota translates to lower SRB microbiota in the UC recipient.
+The purpose of this study is to evaluate the engraftment of donor microbiota with active ulcerative colitis (UC) following sequential fecal microbiota transplant (FMT).
+One key group of bacteria we are following are sulfate reducing bacteria (SRB).
+We plan to measure the relative abundance of SRB at baseline and after FMT.
 It is widely unknown if the microbiota in UC is dysfunctional and therefore perpetuates inflammation, or if the ongoing inflammation shapes the microbiota.
-Patients with UC have a higher relative abundance of SRB compared to healthy controls.
-It is the aim of this study to determine if the microbiota in UC can be altered to favor a low SRB fraction.
+We aim to determine if we can alter the microbiota in UC towards a healthy, more diverse microbiota resembling the donor using capsule FMT material.

 Full description